The Impossible List

 I’m just now starting my life at the age of 26 after finally figuring out how my brain works.

 But this time?
-I’m actually setting goals because I’ve realized the “impossible” is nothing but a fucking scam that prevents people from actualizing their full potential.
+I’m actually setting goals because I’ve realized the “impossible” is nothing but a scam that prevents people from actualizing their full potential.

 You can just do things.
 GO DO THEM.